aws/aws-cdk/packages/@aws-cdk/aws-kms/README.md

 If you can't use a KMS key imported by alias (e.g. because you need access to the key id), you can lookup the key with `Key.fromLookup()`.

-In generel, the preferred method would be to use `Alias.fromAliasName()` which returns an `IAlias` object which extends `IKey`.
+In general, the preferred method would be to use `Alias.fromAliasName()` which returns an `IAlias` object which extends `IKey`.
 However, some services need to have access to the underlying key id.
 In this case, `Key.fromLookup()` allows to lookup the key id.

 The result of the `Key.fromLookup()` operation will be written to a file called `cdk.context.json`.
 You must commit this file to source control so